 Can You Freeze Tortellini Soup?

 Freeze the Italian sausage mixture and tomato broth in a freezer-proof container for up to 3 months.
-When you're ready to cook the tortellini soup, defrost it and reheat the soup.
-Add in the tortellini, spinach, parmesan cheese, and cream per the remaining recipe instructions.
+When you're ready to cook the soup, defrost it and reheat the soup.
+Add in the cheese tortellini, spinach, parmesan cheese, and cream per the remaining recipe instructions.

-Even More Easy Soup Recipes
+More Soup Recipes

 We'd Love to Hear From You!

-Have questions or feedback?
+- Have questions or feedback?
 Please ask questions or post feedback on the post comments.